 You may be entitled to additional compensation if your employer negligently created unsafe working conditions and contributed to your injuries.
 Generally, compensation is only available outside of the workers’ compensation system if an employer was exceptionally negligent or intentionally harmful.
 The possibility of employer liability will vary between cases.

-At The Law Offices of Nathaniel F. Hansford, LLC, our attorneys exclusively focus on workers’ compensation law.
+At Hansford McDaniel LLC, our attorneys exclusively focus on workers’ compensation law.
 We’re available to discuss the details of your work injury case.